Joshua-Farr/movie-watchlist/README.md

-# React Movie Watchlist
+# Movie Watchlist

 ## Overview

-The React Movie Watchlist is a web application designed to help movie enthusiasts keep track of movies they want to watch.
+The Movie Watchlist is a web application designed to help movie enthusiasts keep track of movies they want to watch.
 With an intuitive user interface and integration with a movie database API, this app simplifies the process of managing your movie watchlist.

 ## Key Features